A few reservations about “The Lost World of Adam and Eve”

 That solution seems implicit in Walton’s method.
 Another potential critique — but I did not think this through much — is that his use of ANE texts seems like some form of affirming the consequent.
 I wrote in the margin of the book at one point, Can comparative ANE studies PROVE Walton’s interpretation, positively, or can they only disprove, negatively, someone else’s interpretation?
 There would not be a distinction here if there were only two possible readings of scripture: to disagree with one is to agree with the other.
 But as we all know, there are a zillion readings of Genesis 1-3 no matter your initial methodological constraints.
 If/When Walton’s method becomes popular among scholars, no doubt somebody will use the same method to draw entirely separate conclusions about ANE texts.
 In a world where Old Testament professors at christian colleges are doomed to… never mind.
 I think my point is clear.
 Once another scholar proposes any fact about the ANE context, there is no longer anything in Walton’s methodology that would make his reading of Genesis de facto more accurate than theirs.
 So, the use of ANE comparative studies cannot on its own prove an interpretation, even if it gives strong grounds to dismiss someone’s interpretation as anachronistic.

 Maybe I did give that some thought.
 But this whole post, indeed this whole blog, is not scholarly and mostly gives me something to do that nobody reads anyways.
-(Except that recently a post of mind from almost two years ago — about a bad study conducted on Chiropractic patients (?) — has been getting a ton of hits.)
+(Except that recently a post of mine from almost two years ago — about a bad study conducted on Chiropractic patients (?) — has been getting a ton of hits.)
 My most viewed post is about a Starbucks frappe, and my second most viewed post is… also about a Starbucks frappe.
 John Walton, if you are reading this, know that you are the only one.
 And please don’t hate me.
 Or blast me on Biologos for being an unfair critic.

 If you are just reading this post and have not read the books, I would strongly recommend that you pick up a copy of The Lost World of Genesis One and The Lost World of Adam and Eve.
 Read them with a healthy blend of charity and critique.
 Some parts are excellent, some dubious, and others unhelpful.
 But the whole experience is mind-bending in a way that this blog post can’t convey.
 At minimum, he is good opposition reading.
 At maximum, he could rework your entire understanding of the Bible.
 More likely than either of these, and situated right between them: he will free you from the shackles of your middle school biblical exegesis.